KME/i-d-template/draft-moriarty-carisreport-00.md

-For each of the following organizations, additional information can be found in their template submissions: https://internetsociety2.wufoo.com/reports/caris-workshop-template-submissions/
+For each of the following organizations, additional information can be found in their template submissions: https://internetsociety2.wufoo.com/reports/caris-workshop-template-submissions/ The following summaries are to be read in context of the workshop and not as stand alone descriptions for each organization as these summaries are a result of the workshop discussions.

 While ENISA provides support for the community in the form of education, training and collaboration on security and attack mitigation, it does not offer a service for attack response or mitigation.